Interview with William Hubert Allen

 MH: Grim.
 What makes you say grim?

 WA: Because there was no medal for Bomber Command.
 The other services had something.
 I don’t think even Fighter Command had any much, you know.
 They saved us.
 The same as Bomber Command.
-They always said that Bomber Command was the only one of the three services that was operational.
+Because they always said that Bomber Command was the only one of the three services that was operational.
 The poor old Navy couldn’t do much.
 Only look after home waters.

 MH: Yeah.
 Yeah.
 How do you feel about the way that the young people of today view Bomber Command?
 With what we’re trying to achieve to bring it to their attention.